Sound and Vibration is an important aspect of nearly every engineering discipline:

 If you have an interest in the science and engineering of sound and vibration then Southampton's acoustical engineering degree courses are the choice for you.
 The BEng and MEng Acoustical Engineering courses combine in-depth study of acoustics and vibration with a full range of engineering topics.
 It is accredited by both the Institution of Mechanical Engineers (IMechE) and the Institute of Acoustics (IOA) and is the only acoustics course that meets the educational requirements for Chartered Engineer (CEng) status.

 You will be taught by leading academics from the University’s world-renowned Institute of Sound and Vibration Research (ISVR).
 We are one of the top universities for engineering and our courses are ranked in the top ten by the Guardian University Guide (2017).

 As a founding member of the Russell Group universities, our reputation for research is outstanding.
 You will have the opportunity to be involved in ground-breaking research as it unfolds.
 Our degree courses also offer you the flexibility to select modules that suit your interests in your final year.

 Southampton is in the top one per-cent of world universities (QS2015).
-You will benefit from our world-class facilities and partnerships with industry, including the largest UK anechoic chamber and Rolls Royce University Technology Centre for Gas Turbine Noise.
+You will benefit from our world-class facilities and partnerships with industry, including one of the largest UK anechoic chamber and Rolls Royce University Technology Centre for Gas Turbine Noise.